California Roofing Accident Attorneys

 - File your formal workers’ compensation claim (DWC-1 form) within one year of the injury.

 If you suffered injuries in a roofing accident, we’re here to help.
-Contact us today to secure the compensation you deserve.
+Contact us to discuss your case with a skilled attorney.

 Common Causes Of Roofing Accidents